 A lot of today’s young adults are big party drinkers, but the trend is changing

 Many older children (mine included) love a good night out!
-For one of my offspring and her friends, this has to include pre-drinks (prinks) at someone’s house beforehand.
+For my middle child and her friends, this has to include pre-drinks or ‘prinks’, at someone’s house beforehand.
 By the time they leave they are already drunk and more often than not someone doesn’t even make it out of the door.
 It seems that a night out is considered pointless if they can’t get completely smashed!

 Teenage Binge Drinking